irena-flextool/flextool-web-interface/README.md

 python manage.py runserver
 ```
 2. Point your browser to ``http://localhost:8000/flextool3/``
-3. If asked, log in with the account created in Setup.
+3. If asked, log in with the account created in Installation.

 ## Development